 In just one hour, you can travel to the lovely city of Sion from Verbier.
 With its sunshine, unique landscape, history, and wine culture, Sion is one of the best day trips from Verbier.

 The Sion plateau lies north of the Rhone, dominated by the Valeria and Tourbillon hills.
 The old town with cobblestone streets is filled with markets, shops, and restaurants.
-There are many historical buildings in Sion that can be explored on foot.
+Many historical buildings in Sion can be explored on foot.
 Weather permitting, visitors and locals often eat outside and sip wine.

 The underground lake of St. Leonard is a wonderful gem near Sion that I highly recommend visiting.